duckietown/duckietown-lx/planning/README.md

 You will have to move manually the code in the `collision-checker` exercise to this one.
 You likely will have to copy the module in the directory `packages/` of that exercises to the directory `packages/` of this exercise.

-Note: This is a code-only exercise: you don't need the Duckiebot.
+**Note: This is a code-only exercise: you don't need the Duckiebot**.

 This learning experience is provided by the Duckietown team.
 Visit us at the [Duckietown Website](https://www.duckietown.com) for more learning materials, documentation, and demos.